isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution436.md

 ---
-title: Cubicost Digital 5D BIM Cost Management Solution Version 3 - Package 2 (5D BIM Takeoff for Rebar)
+title: A Digital costing platform, for the QS fraternity, whereby measurements of element components indicates geometry with attributes and information required by QS.
+Providing Detailed & Accurate Quantities during quantification of elements through the consideration of Industry Standard Calculation Rules & Settings based on Singapore Measurement Standards.
+Bringing a Visual Reality of a 2D Plan Drawing to a 3D Visualization Model.
 permalink: /productivity-solutions-grant/solutionrepo/solution436
 ---

 ### Description

-A Digital costing platform, for the QS fraternity, whereby measurements of element components indicates geometry with attributes and information required by QS.
-Providing Detailed & Accurate Quantities during quantification of elements through the consideration of Industry Standard Calculation Rules & Settings based on Singapore Measurement Standards.
-Bringing a Visual Reality of a 2D Plan Drawing to a 3D Visualization Model.
+201102124D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Glodon_International_20200151_Annex_3_20200625152127_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria